oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-sovereign-controls/readme.md

 Vulnerability scanning fully supports Oracle Linux, CentOS, Ubuntu with partial support for Windows.
 In case of large number of Windows instances it's recommended to use additional endpoint security solution.
 Vulnerability scanning uses NVD, OVAL, CIS as sources for common vulnerabilities.
 It's not recommend to use Vulnerability Scanning in Virtual Machine DB Systems as they are closely monitored by other services which contain custom patches for high performance and availability instead follow [Updating DB Systems](https://docs.oracle.com/iaas/dbcs/doc/update-db-system.html) guide.

-Vulnerability scanning service is deployed in Sovereign Landing zone without requiring any further modifications.
+The vulnerability scanning service is deployed in the Sovereign Landing zone without requiring any further modifications.

 ## Principle 4.
 Encryption
 In OCI, data encryption is applied at all stages of the data lifecycle - at rest, in transit, and in use.

 **Data at rest**: Data encryption at rest in OCI is enabled by default across all storage services, including block, object, and file storage, as well as Oracle's platform services.
 This automatic process ensures data encryption without requiring user intervention.
 Then Oracle provides customer with complete freedom of choice for key management:
-- for customers who don't want to deal with key management process, Oracle completely manages the encryption keys simplifying security for users.
+- for customers who don't want to deal with a key management process, Oracle completely manages the encryption keys simplifying security for users.
 - for enhanced control and to meet stricter regulatory requirements, customers can entirely manage keys and their lifecycle, and choose where keys are stored, you can refer to the next paragraph for the details.

 **Data in transit**: All control plane data in transit is encrypted using Transport Layer Security (TLS) 1.2 or later, ensuring that data transmitted across the network is securely encrypted and never sent in plaintext.
 Additionally, all data transmitted between availability domains and regions within OCI is protected using MACsec.